slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"I lie to myself all the time.
 But I never believe me."
 -- S.E.
 Hinton*

-> *"Commitment is what transforms a promise into a reality."
--- Abraham Lincoln*

-> *"Commitment is an act, not a word."
--- Jean-Paul Sartre*

 ### On trust and reputation

 <!--
-> *"If you worry about your reputation you don’t deserve to have one."  -- Nassim Taleb*

 - A person who trusts no one now, once trusted someone too much.
 -->